t-crest/patmos-llvm/README.txt

 additional repositories:

 - patmos-clang as tools/clang for the C frontend
-- patmos-newlib and patmos-compiler-rt into separate directories, for libc and runtime library
+- patmos-newlib and patmos-compiler-rt into separate directories, for libc and runtime libraries
 - patmos-gold for the linker

 See the README files in the various repositories for information on how to build them.